ADOPT A PET

 If you already have a pet in mind, you can use the Specific Pet survey to put that particular pet on hold.
 If you haven’t decided on a pet, you can use the General Process survey to get your information on file and schedule an appointment with an Adoption Specialist to discuss several different pets and decide which would be a good fit for you.

-All dogs must leave on a leash and collar/harness, and all cats and small pets must leave in species-appropriate carriers (no cardboard boxes, please).
+You will need to bring your government issued photo ID.
+All dogs must leave on a leash and martingale collar/harness, and all cats and small pets must leave in species-appropriate carriers (no cardboard boxes, please).
 If you do not have these items, you can conveniently purchase them through the SPCA Retail Store at competitive prices, where all proceeds go directly to help the SPCA’s life-saving mission.
+The Retail Store accepts cash or cards for payment of adoption fees and other purchases (no checks).

 You are under no obligations by submitting a survey.
 If you meet the pet and change your mind or decide that now is not the best time to adopt, please inform an Adoption Specialist as soon as possible so they can cancel the hold on that pet and make them available to other adopters.
-Your information will stay on file for 6 months, so if you do see another pet you’d like to adopt, you can quickly and easily pick up where you left off.
+If you’ve already completed the verbal process with the adoption specialist, your information will stay on file for 6 months, so if you do see another pet you’d like to adopt, you can quickly and easily pick up where you left off.
+If you haven’t completed the verbal process, you will need to re-submit a survey whenever you are ready to adopt or get on file to adopt.

 We can never be certain of the breed mixes of our adoptable dogs, and we would rather help you adopt based on the individual dog’s personality.
 Read more about the elimination of breed labels here.